super1-chen/cleangit/README.md

 # cleangit
 a shell script which makes force remove out all dirty info from current git branch

-add executable permission and mv the scrip the `/usr/local/bin` or `/usr/lobal/sbin`
+add executable permission and mv the script the `/usr/local/bin` or `/usr/lobal/sbin`

 then